ThainR/qpedal/README.md

 ### `npm start`

 Thankx :)
-Everything below is the readme created by creat-react-app (what i used to set up the project)
+Everything below is the readme created by create-react-app (what i used to set up the project)

 -------------------------------------------------------------------------------------------